-As previously discussed, in normal conditions the DNA polymerase replicates the DNA faithfully.
-Still, one mutation per 10¹⁰ nucleotides per cell division is estimated to occur in human cells (Wilson and Hunt, 2015).
+As previously discussed, DNA polymerases replicate the DNA faithfully under normal conditions, with about one mutation per 10¹⁰ nucleotides per cell division is estimated to occur in human cells (Wilson and Hunt, 2015).
 Any abnormalities could deregulate the replication program and rise mutations.
 In fact, a defective exonuclease or proofreading domains were shown to be associated with the characteristic mutational signatures SBS10a, SBS10b, SBS10c, and SBS10d (Alexandrov et al., 2020).
 Furthermore, replication stress is a phenomenon that can challenge genome stability through interference with replication fork progression.
 It can be originated from different events of endogenous or exogenous nature.
 For instance, DNA lesions such as thymine dimers that are induced by UV-light, or unusual DNA structures like hairpins, or even conflicts between replication and transcription machinery usually results in replication stress (Mazouzi et al., 2014).
 The replication stress response involves many pathways themselves including several components.
 Depletion or damaging of one of these constituents will lead to unresolved replication stress which could produce different deleterious events (Zeman and Cimprich, 2014).
 Such perturbations would impact the mutational catalog suggesting that components operative during replication or replication stress are potential candidates to explain other signatures.

 Previous studies have identified an asymmetrical distribution of mutations along the strands.
 This asymmetry can be divided into transcriptional and replicative asymmetries.
-The former is due to the transcription-coupled repair (TCR) mechanism that is activated when the RNA-polymerase gets stalled when facing a DNA lesion.
+The former could be due to the transcription-coupled repair (TCR) mechanism that is activated when the RNA-polymerase gets stalled when facing a DNA lesion.
 Consequently, the non-transcribed template is more prone to accumulate mutations.
 This kind of asymmetry was observed to associate mainly with mutations originating from UV lights and smoking.
-Whereas the latter was observed with POLE, APOBEC, and MSI-associated mutations.
+Whereas the replicative asymmetry was observed with POLE, APOBEC, and MSI-associated mutations.
 As a matter of fact, the lagging strand remains single-stranded for longer periods making it more fragile, to that adds the different activities of polymerases α, δ, and ε as well as their different proofreading proprieties (Nicholas et al., 2015).
-Furthermore, recent studies in the team have shown that R-loops are preferentially enriched at the transcription termination sites (TTS) of highly expressed, convergent genes.
+In collaboration with other team at I. Curie, the host team has recently revealed that how a better understanding of APOBEC mutation signatures and the locations of APOBEC mutation hotspots can help to distinguish the passenger from driver mutations, and how APOBEC mutations induce driver mutations leading to Bladder cancer development (Refs).
+Furthermore, recent studies in the team have shown that R-loops (RNA:DNA hybrids) are preferentially enriched at the transcription termination sites (TTS) of highly expressed, convergent genes.
 Replication stress markers were also determined to be enriched at these regions suggesting a mechanism of replication-transcription conflicts (TRC) that is resolved by topoisomerases (TOP) in normal cells considering that double strand breaks form in TOP1-depleted cells (Promonet et al., 2020).
 Accordingly, Reijns and colleagues showed that the mutational signature ID4 referenced in COSMIC database is similar to the signature they extracted which is associated with the defective activity of TOP1 at sites where ribonucleotides (rNTPs) were mis-incorporated (Reijns et al., 2022).
-This falls in accordance with the fact that rNTPs that get embedded in the DNA sequence cause replication stress (Zeman and Cimprich, 2014).
+This falls in accordance with the fact that rNTPs embedded in the DNA sequence cause replication stress (Zeman and Cimprich, 2014).